sujay1844/google-docs-clone/README.md

 - Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Ready to run in production?
 [Check the deployment guides](https://hexdocs.pm/phoenix/deployment.html).

+# Further improvements

+- Add user authentication
+- Implement consistent undo and redo using MVSD(Multi-Version Single-Display)
+- Improve responsiveness on mobile devices
+- Display cursor positions of other users in real-time
+- Export documents as PDF